What is Sexual Harassment?

 What is Stalking?

-Stalking refers to engaging in a course of conduct directed at a specific person that would cause a reasonable person to: (A) Fear for his or her safety or the safety of others; or (B) Suffer substantial emotional distress.
+Stalking refers to engaging in a menacing course of conduct directed at a specific person that would cause a reasonable person to: (A) Fear for their safety or the safety of others; or (B) Suffer substantial emotional distress.

 What is Gender Discrimination?